d1videbyzero/SANS-Holiday-Hack-2023/README.md

 #### Heatmap

 If you fish for long enough, you will realize that you've caught a lot of fish but have not completed the challenge.
-This is because there is a secret heatmap of where each fish appear on the map with one in particular only appearing in one specific location.
-The following link can be found in the website source code in a comment mentioning its for development only.
+This is because there is a secret heatmap of where each fish appears on the map with one in particular only appearing in one specific location.
+The following link can be found in the website source code in a comment mentioning that its for development only.

 https://2023.holidayhackchallenge.com/sea/fishdensityref.html